Washington State Student Loans

 Applying

-Undergraduate and graduate students attending college at least half time are eligible to apply for the Signature Loans.
-Of course students must already have their federal loans secured before applying for alternative loans.
-This way, applicants already know how much they may need to borrow to cover the outstanding balance of tuition.
-If you are considering applying on your own you will need to submit to a credit check.
+If you are considering applying on your own you will usually need to submit to a credit check.
 You must have a certain level of credit established as well as a low debt-to-credit ratio.
-SLFA does not require you to prove an income since you are not required to make payments on any part of the loan until after graduation.
+Some lenders do not require you to prove an income since you are not required to make payments on any part of the loan until after graduation.
+But if you don’t have great credit, and still want to apply, you may be able to use a co-borrower and get the loan in that way.

 Using a Co-borrower

-What happens if you don’t qualify on your own merit?
+If you don’t qualify on your own merit, don’t worry.
+You are not alone.
 According to many financial aid experts, almost half of all college students must use a co-borrower in order to qualify for private, alternative loans.
 Your co-borrower may be a parent, relative or trusted friend.
-It’s very important that you both understand the terms of the loan before you sign on any dotted lines.
-If you default, your co-borrower becomes responsible for your irresponsibility, but there are ways to avoid that situation.

 Repaying the Loan

-If you’re like most undergrad and grad students you have more than one student loan and probably a good chunk of credit card debt mounting up.
-Like most loan servicing companies, SLFA loans don’t kick in until you’re at least 6 months post-graduation.
-While this grace period has become quite commonplace, it nevertheless, often still falls short of providing the amount of time a graduate needs to really get their financial feet underneath them.
+The good news is that, with most loan servicing companies, loan repayments don’t begin until you’re at least 6 months post-graduation.
+While this grace period has become quite commonplace, it nevertheless often still falls short of providing the amount of time a graduate needs to really get their financial feet underneath them and start paying off their debt.
+This is where consolidation comes to play a part.

 Consolidation Loans